History of the Jews in Nicaragua

+The history of the Jews in Nicaragua dates back to the 1400s.
 Jewish Nicaraguans or Nicaraguan Jews (Judío Nicaragüense) are Nicaraguans of Jewish ancestry who were born in or have immigrated to Nicaragua.
 They are part of the ethnic Jewish diaspora.

 History

-It is likely that Jews first arrived in Nicaragua during the Spanish colonization of the Americas.
-According to some accounts, there were Conversos living in Nicaragua as early as the 16th century.
-Furthermore, many Nicaraguans were accused of being Crypto-Jews during the 17th and 18th centuries.

-Besides Conversos and Crypto-Jews, one of the first Jewish families to immigrate to Nicaragua were the Oppenheimers, who were originally from France.
+It is likely that Jews first arrived in Nicaragua during the Spanish colonization of the Americas, as part of a wave of Conversos fleeing the Spanish Inquisition.
+Besides Conversos, one of the first Jewish families to immigrate to Nicaragua were the Oppenheimers, who were originally from France.
 Nestor Oppenheimer was married to Camila (Camille) Winston Lazard, and they registered the birth of a son, Rene Salomon Oppenheimer, on July 22, 1911 in the capital city of Managua.
 Other families included Dreyfus, Levy, Raskosky, and Salomon.
 Another notable family who appears to be of Sephardi Jew descent is the Rios-Montiel and Morales family of Juigalpa.
-Other immigrants came from Eastern Europe after 1929, and built up businesses in Managua under the protection of the Somoza family and its National Guard.
+More Jews immigrated to Nicaragua from Eastern Europe after 1929, and they formed the bulk of country's Jewish community during the 20th century.
 While the majority of these immigrants came to Nicaragua in pursuit of economic opportunities, many of them were either refugees from or survivors of The Holocaust.